muan/site/about.md

 This is Mu-An.
 I am a <u>designer & developer</u>.

-This means I write a lot of stuff.
-From haml/scss/javascript/coffeescript, to Ruby on Rails and commands.
-I am good with Git, and I LOOOVE CODING.
+This means I do a lot of stuff.
+I code in HAML, SCSS, JavaScript, CoffeeScript, Ruby on Rails, and work in terminal.

 I've formerly worked in <a href='http://copyin.com' id='copyin-about' target='_blank'>Copyin.com</a> and <a href='http://bluefields.com' id='hownice' target='_blank' data-title="Summer 2012 in Mountain View in 500 Startups">Bluefields.com</a>.